oroinc/orocommerce/src/Oro/Bundle/ShippingBundle/Resources/doc/api/product_shipping_options.md

 #### get_relationship

-Retrieve ID of product record assigned to a specific product shipping option record.
+Retrieve the ID of product record assigned to a specific product shipping option record.

 #### update_relationship